Developers

 SiFive Launches Freedom FOSS SoC Platforms

-The platforms are based on the free and open source RISC-V instruction set architecture that several of the company’s founders created at the University of California at Berkeley.
+The platforms are based on the free and open-source RISC-V instruction set architecture, which several of the company’s founders created at the University of California, Berkeley.

 “The software cost is a huge part of taking any chip to production,” noted Jack Kang, SiFive’s VP of product and business development.